oblac/jodd-site/doc/petite/2+container.md

 be resolved.

 Using setter methods for property injection points is not necessary, although it may be used if desired.
-If exist, *Petite* will inject required reference using setter method.
+If setter exist, *Petite* will inject required reference using a setter method, even if annotation is on defined on property field.

-*Petite* knows how to handle circular dependencies during wiring.
+*Petite* knows how to handle circular dependencies during the wiring.

 ## Resolving bean references

-If bean name is not explicitly set on annotated injection point, *Petite* will try to resolve the name.
+If bean name is not explicitly set by annotation on injection point, *Petite* will try to resolve the name.
 By default, bean name is resolved using the following values in given order: